xingyix/Synchronization/README.txt

 Weiling Zheng (Lydia)
 301294091  weilingz@sfu.ca

-Instructions on running the function are listed as following:
+Instructions on running the function are listed as follows:

-1. Type 'make' to generate the executable
+1. Type 'make' to generate the executable file
 2. Type './mylocks -t 4 -i 1000000 -o 1 -c 1 -d 0'
 	- which means there are 4 threads, 1000000 iterations, 1 opeartion outside critical section, 1 operation inside critical section and test all the locks.
 	- You can change the number to test other cases.
 3. Type 'make clean' to recompile the file

-The output samples are presented as following:
+The output samples are presented as follows:

 1.